You want to learn Hebrew?

 This is not a course, although you probably could use it as such.

 I would recommend it as an extra resource if you need an additional grammatical explanation, or are looking for more practice materials matching your level.

 You will be using this website a lot if you’re learning Modern Hebrew.

 It’s the most popular and comprehensive Hebrew-English-Hebrew online dictionary.

 It quite cleverly guesses what you meant even if you make a typo, and allows to search for words both by root or the exact spelling.

 To satisfy the mobile learners among us there is also a Morfix App.

 Watch this space (not for Hebrew — yet)

-This is one of my discoveries of 2017 — an app that helps practice reading native texts at your level.
+This is one of my discoveries this year — an app that helps practice reading native texts at your level.